Welcome to Camborne Science and International Academy – Part of the CSIA Trust.

 The role of our Trustees & Governors

-Through their representation of the wider school community (this includes the parents, school staff and other members of that community), Trustees & Governors help the school improve and provide the best possible education for the pupils.
+Through their representation of the wider school community (this includes the parents, school staff and other members of that community), Trustees & Governors help the school improve and provide the best possible education for the students.
 They will have many skills and qualities including:

 - An ability to respect confidentiality.